Core Process Psychotherapist in North Bristol

-Core Process work has at its heart the idea that we are all inherently healthy and that however much it may have been obscured by painful or difficult life experiences, our health is always available to us (in Tibetan Buddhism this inherent health is called 'Brilliant Sanity').
+Core Process work is a mindfulness-based approach which has at its heart the idea that we are all inherently healthy and that however much it may have been obscured by painful or difficult life experiences, our health is always available to us (in Tibetan Buddhism this inherent health is called 'Brilliant Sanity').
 By looking deeply at suffering we can change our relationship to it and acknowledge that as well as pain it can also bring strength.

 My practice is located in Ashley Down, close to bus and cycle routes to the city centre and within easy reach of Bishopston, Clifton, Montpelier, St Werburgh's and North Bristol.

-I work to the Karuna Institute code of ethics, and my work is fully supervised and insured.
+I work to the Association of Core Process Psychotherapists and UKCP codes of ethics, and my work is fully supervised and insured.

 To read more about the terms 'psychotherapy' and 'counselling' see FAQ.